colossalg/Jocks/README.md

 ```
 for (var i = 0; i < 10; i = i + 1)
-    # Loop statement ...
+    # Loop statement (i is scoped to here) ...
 ```

 Print Statements
 ----------------

-Print statements convert values to a string then print them to the stdout.
+`print` statements convert values to a string then print them to `stdout`.

 For the primitive types this is straight forward: